URI:

 HTML https://thenational-the-national-prod.cdn.arcpublishing.com/resizer/q4rLnbsSGHqt23JBGtVe5n4ZhCY=/800x0/filters:format(jpg):quality(70)/cloudfront-eu-central-1.images.arcpublishing.com/thenational/Q4ITQLCIWRECDFF4FM3JMVZS24.jfif[/img]

-freedom to wear the hijab has been dropped after it sparked an
+to wear the hijab has been dropped after it sparked an outcry in

 opposite of the values that France defends, it is promoting the